This article originally appeared on VICE UK.

 But a bunch of protesters had other ideas, interrupting his me-time with an aggressive multicultural conga that forced him to flee the pub in his car, leaving his drink (and apparently children) in the boozer.
-It's caused a bit of a stir; Nigel has called them all "scum", saying his kids were scared shitless, while the organisers of the protest say they are receiving death threats.
+It's caused a bit of a stir; Nigel has called them all "scum," saying his kids were scared shitless, while the organizers of the protest say they are receiving death threats.

 VICE: Right, let's start at the beginning with this: Why did you all head down to Downe in Kent yesterday?

 Dan Glass: We went down because that's where Nigel's local is, and for far too long he's been spreading prejudice and hate, targeting communities with sexism, racism, homophobia, HIV prejudice, Islamophobia, and a whole lot more.
 We'd had enough, so a group of us got together to make a celebration of diversity down at his local, to show him what it's all about, so he knows there's nothing to be scared of.